Jocker666z/ffmes/README.md

 Copy stream in mkv file, with streams selection if source have more than 2 streams.

 ### Option 15 details - add audio stream with night normalization
-From inplace audio, add stream with night mode normalization (the amplitude of sound between heavy and weak sounds will decrease).
+From inplace video (with audio), add stream with night mode normalization (the amplitude of sound between heavy and weak sounds will decrease).
 The new stream is in opus, stereo, 320kb.

 ### Option 21 details - VGM Rip to flac